 A city that sprung up at the foot of the Derbyshire hills, Derby is one of Britain’s most centrally located destinations and an early site of the Industrial Revolution.
 It lounges on the River Derwent with a rejuvenated waterfront and a hefty number of independent breweries.
 The city is perhaps most famous for its advanced manufacturing, and is home to Rolls-Royce aero-engineering and Toyota Manufacturing; two of Derby’s biggest employers.
 Transport isn’t all the Derby is renowned for - Core Design created Lara Croft here; the game character in search of hidden treasures!

-Derby is home to the massive Intu Derby shopping centre which attracts people from all over the Midlands.
+Derby is home to the massive Derbion shopping centre (formerly Intu Derby) which attracts people from all over the Midlands.
 Inside you’ll find nearly two-hundred shops, as well as a cinema and restaurants; and reviewers have loved the accessibility of this shopper’s paradise!
 The centre also has a Changing Places toilet on Level 1 close to the Debenhams.

 See it on stage